Trump Reaches Out to U.N., Criticizes Waste, in Debut Appearance

 “We pledge to be partners in your work, and I’m confident that if we work together and champion truly bold reforms, the United Nations will emerge as a stronger, more effective, more just, and greater force for peace and harmony in the world,” Trump said.

-The U.S. president also prodded the U.N. body to cut back on waste and bureaucracy, though some U.N. officials suspected he may have inflated the extent of the U.N.’s hiring practices, claiming that the U.N. workforce has doubled since 2000.
-In the past ten years at least, U.N. staffing levels at headquarters have actually declined, from 10,085 listed in the 2008-2009 budget to 9,998 projected for the 2018-2019 budgets.
+The U.S. president also prodded the U.N. body to cut back on waste and bureaucracy, though some U.N. officials suspected he may have inflated numbers on the extent of the U.N.’s hiring practices, claiming that the U.N. workforce has doubled since 2000.
+In the past 10 years at least, U.N. staffing levels at headquarters have actually declined, from 10,085 listed in the 2008-2009 budget to 9,998 projected for the 2018-2019 budgets.
 U.N. staff levels around the globe have also fallen recently from 42,887 in 2012 to 40,131 in 2016.
 “It caused some head scratching,” said one official who closely tracks the U.N. budget.

 And he revived a perennial pet peeve of American conservatives, complaining that as the largest donor, the United States covers too much of the U.N. financial burden.
 Washington is billed for about 22 percent of the U.N.’s regular budget and more than 28 percent of its peacekeeping budget.